dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Data Types/Interpreting Bits.md

 ### Special Bit Operations

 Because we express bits as $2^i$ in binary, we can do special operations with them.
 Often called bitwise operations.
-There are many [Operations on Representations](Operations%20on%20Representations.md) to look over.
+There are many [[Operations on Representations.md]] to look over.